Cronus: King of Gods

 After securing his place as the new king of gods, Cronus learned from Gaia and Uranus that he was destined to be overcome by his own children, just as he had overthrown his father.
 As a result, although he sired the gods Demeter, Hestia, Hera, Hades, and Poseidon by Rhea, he devoured them all as soon as they were born to prevent the prophecy.
 When the sixth child, Zeus, was born, Rhea sought Gaia to devise a plan to save them and to eventually get retribution on Cronus for his acts against his father and children.

 Rhea secretly gave birth to Zeus in Crete, and handed Cronus a stone wrapped in swaddling clothes, also known as the Omphalos Stone, which he promptly swallowed, thinking that it was his son.
-According to one Roman author, when Rhea presented the swaddled rock to him, Cronus asked her to nurse the infant one last time before he swallowed him.
+According to De astronomia, when Rhea presented the swaddled rock to him, Cronus asked her to nurse the infant one last time before he swallowed him.
 Rhea pressed her breast against the rock, and the milk that was sprayed across the heavens created the Milky Way galaxy.
 Cronus then ate the rock.

 Rhea kept Zeus hidden in a cave on Mount Ida, Crete.
 According to some versions of the story, he was then raised by a goat named Amalthea, while a company of Curetes, armored male dancers, shouted and clanged their shields and spears to make enough noise to mask the baby's cries from Cronus.
 In the Fabulae, Amalthea was a nymph who hid Zeus by placing him in a cradle in a tree, so that he was suspended between the earth, the sea, and the sky, all of which were ruled by his father, Cronus.
 Still other versions of the tale say that Zeus was raised by his grandmother, Gaia.
 One Cretan myth relates how Cronus once went to Crete himself, and Zeus, in order to hide from his father, transformed himself into a snake, and changed his nymph nurses, Helice and Cynosura, into bears, who later became the constellations Ursa Major and Ursa Minor.
 In another myth, Cronus transformed the Curetes into lions, but Rhea made them her sacred animals and yoked them in her chariot.